Citation, DOI, disclosures and article data

-A Jones fracture is an extra-articular fracture at the base of the fifth metatarsal.
+A Jones fracture is a fracture of the proximal metadiaphyseal junction of the fifth metatarsal bone that involves the 4th-5th metatarsal articulation.

 It is a transverse fracture at the base of the fifth metatarsal, 1.5 to 3 cm distal to the proximal tuberosity at the metadiaphyseal junction, without distal extension.